Bereshit (parashah): Sixth reading—Genesis 4:23–5:24

 In the continuation of the reading, Adam's descendants and their lifespans were: Seth, 912 years; Enosh, 905 years; Kenan, 910 years; Mahalalel, 895 years; and Jared, 962 years.
 A closed portion ends after the account of each descendant.

-In the continuation of the reading, Jared's son Enoch had a son Methuselah and then walked with God 300 years, and when Enoch reached age 365, God took him.
+In the continuation of the reading, Jared's son Enoch had a son Methuselah and subsequently walked with God for 300 years, and when Enoch reached age 365, God took him.
 The sixth reading and a closed portion end here.

 Seventh reading—Genesis 5:25–6:8

 In the seventh reading, Methuselah had a son Lamech and lived 969 years.
 A closed portion ends here.

 In the continuation of the reading, Lamech had a son Noah, saying that Noah would provide relief from their work and toil on the soil that God had cursed.
 Lamech lived 777 years.
 A closed portion ends here.

 In the continuation of the reading, when Noah had lived 500 years, he had three sons: Shem, Ham, and Japheth.
 God set the days allowed to man at 120 years.
 Divine beings admired and took wives from among the daughters of men, who bore the Nephilim, heroes of old, men of renown.
 The ninth open portion ends here.

 As the reading continues with the maftir (מפטיר) reading that concludes the parashah, God saw how great man's wickedness was and how man's every plan was evil, and God regretted making man.
 God expressed an intention to blot men and animals from the earth, but Noah found God's favor.
 The seventh reading, the tenth open portion, and the parashah end here.